The Mollusk: The Mollusk Sessions

 In 2007, Ween released The Mollusk Sessions, which contains demo versions of the album's tracks as well as some cut tracks.
-Some of these cut tracks would end up being featured on future albums: Flutes of The Chi would end up on the following record White Pepper, and Did You See Me would later be included on the B-sides compilation Shinola, Vol. 1.
+Some of these cut tracks would end up being featured on future albums: "Flutes of The Chi" would end up on the following record White Pepper, and "Did You See Me" would later be included on the outtake compilation Shinola, Vol. 1.